katlund/BlockStab/README.md

 * Direct comparisons between different implementations of the same algorithm are possible.
 For example, Cholesky-based routines can be implemented with `chol_nan` or `chol_free`.  `demo.json` encodes both configurations for several algorithms.
 * Direct comparisons between multi-precision and standard double precision implementations of algorithms are also possible.
 Again, see `demo.json` for examples.

+If you are unfamiliar with JSON, have a look at [JSON formatter](https://jsonformatter.org/json-parser), which provides a nice GUI for parsing and formatting files.

 ## Documentation

 Each file contains a descriptive header.
 See especially the following core files: